What Is A Temporary Restraining Order?

 - TROs can be granted on the same day as filed.

-- The TRO will stay in effect for 15-20 days, or until the court-ordered hearing “Order to Show Cause” to evaluate the TRO with both parties present takes place.
+- The TRO will stay in effect for 15-20 days, or until a court-ordered hearing to evaluate the restraining order with both parties present takes place.

-- The TRO must be served on the abuser, and can be done so by a marshal.
+- The TRO must be served to the abuser, and can be done so by a marshal.

 - The victim should keep copies of the TRO with them at all times.